Dr Jabbar Gardy

 - Associate member of the Institution of Chemical Engineers (AMIChemE)

-Lecturing for the Petroleum Engineering undergraduate students and project co-supervision of Chemical and Petroleum Engineering students in School of Chemical and Process Engineering.
+Lecturing for the Petroleum Engineering undergraduate and postgraduate students as well as project co-supervision of Chemical and Petroleum Engineering students in School of Chemical and Process Engineering.

 Research groups and institutes